PhD in Chemistry

-Current position: Inspire Faculty at CSIR-Central Salt and Marine Chemicals Research Institute, India
+Current position: Senior Scientist at Inorganic Materials and Catalysis Division, Central Salt and Marine Chemicals Research Institute (CSIR), India

 CV as submitted for the Green Talents award (2010):